 5 Beach Boys Songs That Prove 1966 Was The Best Year Of Their Career

-The Beach Boys are among rock 'n' roll's most essential and influential bands, emerging in 1962 and growing into their true heights in the mid-'60s and beyond.
-But when looking back at their storied career, a career which includes hits like "I Get Around," "Help Me, Rhonda," "Kokomo," and many more, there's one year that stands, without a doubt, above the rest for the band.
-This year was 1966, an important year for rock music as a whole, but for the band specifically, it was the release point for their greatest album, "Pet Sounds," an undeniable classic that actually started rifts in the band, especially between Mike Love and Brian Wilson.
+The Beach Boys are among rock 'n' roll's most essential and influential bands, forming in 1961 and growing into their true heights in the mid-'60s and beyond.
+But when looking back at their storied career, which includes hits like "I Get Around," "Help Me, Rhonda," and "Kokomo," one year undoubtedly stands above the rest for the band.
+This year was 1966, an important time for rock music as a whole, but for the band specifically, it held the release of their greatest album, "Pet Sounds," an undeniable classic that actually started a feud between Beach Boys members Mike Love and Brian Wilson.

-This album, released in May of '66 and now celebrating its 50th anniversary, is home to a number of essential Beach Boys tracks.
-Most of the songs we'll tackle on this list are featured on this album, but not all.
+This album, which celebrated its 50th anniversary in May 2026, is home to a number of essential Beach Boys tracks.
+Most of the songs on this list are featured on the album, but not all.
 What sets this year apart for the band is its consistency and its variety, with all released tracks adding up to No. 1 hits, cult classics, and a lack of any filler.
-These five songs feature all the best qualities of the Beach Boys, particularly the Wilson brothers at the band's core, and prove that 1966 stands above all other years for the legendary group.
+These five songs feature all the best qualities of The Beach Boys, particularly the Wilson brothers at the band's core, and prove that 1966 stands above all other years for the legendary group.

 Wouldn't It Be Nice

 As the leadoff track of "Pet Sounds," "Wouldn't It Be Nice" leaves no time to waste as a showstopping introduction.
-Its sound is among the most traditionally Beach Boys on the album, blending the coast rock formula that had been a part of their prior hits with the fresh sounds that they'd flesh out on this album.
-It's an impressive statement to create such a hit without a true repeatable chorus, but "Wouldn't It Be Nice" makes it work, becoming a top 10 hit for the band, peaking at No. 8 in September.
+Its sound is among the most traditionally Beach Boys on the album, blending the coast-rock formula that had been a part of their prior hits with the fresh sounds that they'd flesh out on this album.
+It's an impressive statement to create such a hit without a true repeatable chorus, but "Wouldn't It Be Nice" makes it work, becoming a top 10 hit for the band, peaking at No. 8 in September 1966.

 God Only Knows